Muhammad Iqbal: Final years and death

 In 1933, after returning from a trip to Spain and Afghanistan, Iqbal suffered from a mysterious throat illness.
-He spent his final years helping Chaudhry Niaz Ali Khan to establish the Dar ul Islam Trust Institute at a Jamalpur, Pakistan estate near Pathankot, where there were plans to subsidise studies in classical Islam and contemporary social science.
+He spent his final years helping Chaudhry Niaz Ali Khan to establish the Dar ul Islam Trust Institute at a Jamalpur, Pakistan estate near Pathankot, where there were plans to subsidize studies in classical Islam and contemporary social science.
 He also advocated for an independent Muslim state.
 Iqbal ceased practising law in 1934 and was granted a pension by the Nawab of Bhopal.
 In his final years, he frequently visited the Dargah of famous Sufi Ali Hujwiri in Lahore for spiritual guidance.
 After suffering for months from his illness, Iqbal died in Lahore on 21 April 1938.
 It is maintained that he died listening to a kafi of Bulleh Shah.
 His tomb is located in Hazuri Bagh, the enclosed garden between the entrance of the Badshahi Mosque and the Lahore Fort, and official guards are provided by the Government of Pakistan.